jaffamonkey/systemic-accessibility-analyzer/README.md

 | **Siteimprove Alfa** | A / AA / AAA | A / AA / AAA | No | - |
 | **Nu HTML Checker** | Markup / ARIA | Markup / ARIA | No | - |
 | **SpecA11y** | A / AA / AAA | A / AA / AAA | No | Draft outcomes |
-🧩
-Alfa

-A/AA/AAA*	A/AA/AAA*	No	—
-⚖️
-Validator

-Markup / ARIA	Markup / ARIA	No	—
-⚖️
-Validator

-A/AA/AAA	A/AA/AAA	A/AA/AAA	🧪 Draft outcomes

 ---